Characterizing Learning Dynamics under Relative Reparameterization of Singular Models: Introduction and Problem Setup

-While a central focus of current research aims to understand the behavior of a model in the parameter space, for example, by studying optimizers and what local optima they converge to, most research does not include the interdependence of the parameters and the underlying probability space that the model lays in.
-This interdependence becomes especially interesting if \emph{the map from the parameter space to the probability distribution is not one-to-one resulting in the Fisher Information Matrix (FIM) to not being positive definite but only positive semi-definite} \cite{watanabe_2009}.
-In information science such a parametric model is called \emph{singular}.
-More formally, a model $\{m_\theta(x)\ :\theta\in\Theta\}$ is said to be {\em identifiable} iff the mapping $\theta\mapsto m_\theta(x)$ is one-to-one.
-Furthermore a model is said {\em regular} if it is both identifiable and $\partial_1 m_\theta(x),\ldots, \partial_D m_\theta(x)$ are linearly independent.
-A regular model allows to define a manifold with tangent planes at $m_\theta$ using the basis $\{\partial_i m_\theta(x)\}$.
-In the vanilla case, a parametric statistical model is regular and identifiable, but even very simple examples violate this assumption.
-Consider, for example, a gaussian model is regular but a mixture model thereof is not identifiable.
-An exponential family with non-minimal sufficient statistics is not regular (the tangent vectors $\partial_i m_\theta(x)$ are not linearly independent).
+A central focus of current machine learning research aims to understand the behavior of a model in the parameter space, for example, by studying optimizers and what local optima they converge to. the interdependence of the parameters and the underlying probability space that the model becomes especially interesting if \emph{the map from the parameter space to the probability distribution is not one-to-one}.
+We can formulate this class of machine learning of functions as follows.